 - The uppermost point of each triangle should touch the horizontal baseline of the next or lower triangle.

 Sit comfortably in a position that allows you to remain alert.
 Have your Shri Yantra image on hand as well as your blank white surface.
 If using a white wall, be sure you have a clear view.

 Set the timer for five minutes and begin gazing at the yantra image.
 Keep the gaze soft — let the eyes relax and passively allow the image to enter the visual awareness.

 Stay focused on the image.
-If the mind wanders, bring it back without judgement or reactivity.
+If the mind wanders, bring it back without judgment or reactivity.